We’re taking on healthcare

 CHIDS’ core team consists of faculty, fellows and students involved in the day-to-day operations and management of the center.
 In addition to the core team, CHIDS affiliated faculty, the advisory board, and Smith School staff members play key roles for the center in various activities.
 The CHIDS student fellows provide support in the research process and also lead independent research projects.

-Gordon Gao is co-director of CHIDS, and associate professor in DO&IT at the Smith School.
+Gordon Gao is co-director of CHIDS and associate professor in DO&IT at the Smith School.
 His research interests in the healthcare management area related to quality and transparency, health 2.0 and the business and economic value of IT in healthcare.
+Read bio.

-Faye Baker is the program coordinator for the center.
+Faye Baker is responsible for coordinating center office administrative activities.
 She has extensive experience in coordination roles at the Smith School and elsewhere.
-Currently she is responsible for the administrative support and the communication portfolio for the Center.
-Email: email@example.com
+Currently, she is responsible for the administrative, communication, and social media portfolio for the Center.

 Barney Corwin is a CHIDS senior fellow and a lecturer at the Smith School.
-He has more than two decades of experience, and served most recently as the chief information officer for the District of Columbia department of health.
+He has more than two decades of experience and served most recently as the chief information officer for the District of Columbia department of health.
 He is involved in the member relations and outreach functions for the Center and teaches health IT curriculum.
-Email: firstname.lastname@example.org
+Read bio.